Dry ice: Manufacture

 Dry ice is easily manufactured.
-The most common industrial method of manufacturing dry ice first involves the production gases with a high concentration of carbon dioxide.
+The most common industrial method of manufacturing dry ice starts with a gas having a high concentration of carbon dioxide.
 Such gases can be a byproduct of another process, such as producing ammonia from nitrogen and natural gas, oil refinery activities or large-scale fermentation.
 Second, the carbon dioxide-rich gas is pressurized and refrigerated until it liquefies.
 Next, the pressure is reduced.
 When this occurs some liquid carbon dioxide vaporizes, causing a rapid lowering of temperature of the remaining liquid.
 As a result, the extreme cold causes the liquid to solidify into a snow-like consistency.
 Finally, the snow-like solid carbon dioxide is compressed into small pellets or larger blocks of dry ice.

 Dry ice is typically produced in three standard forms: large blocks, small (1/2 or 5/8 in diameter) cylindrical pellets and tiny (1/8 in diameter) cylindrical, high surface to volume pellets that float on oil or water and do not stick to skin because of their high radii of curvature.
 Tiny dry ice pellets are used primarily for dry ice blasting, quick freezing, fire fighting, oil solidifying and have been found to be safe for experimentation by middle school students wearing appropriate personal protective equipment such as gloves and safety glasses.
 A standard block weighing approximately 30 kg covered in a taped paper wrapping is most common.
 These are commonly used in shipping, because they sublime relatively slowly due to a low ratio of surface area to volume.
 Pellets are around 1 cm in diameter and can be bagged easily.
 This form is suited to small scale use, for example at grocery stores and laboratories where it is stored in a thickly insulated chest.
-Density of pellets is 60-70% of the density of blocks.
+Density of pellets is 60–70% of the density of blocks.

 Dry ice is also produced as a byproduct of cryogenic air separation, an industry primarily concerned with manufacturing extremely cold liquids such as liquid nitrogen and liquid oxygen.
-In this process, carbon dioxide liquefies and/or freezes at a far higher temperature compared to that needed to liquefy nitrogen and oxygen.
+In this process, carbon dioxide liquefies or freezes at a far higher temperature compared to that needed to liquefy nitrogen and oxygen.
 The carbon dioxide must be removed during the process to prevent dry ice from fouling the equipment, and once separated can be processed into commercial dry ice in a manner similar to that described above.